News / Analysis

 Yesterday, ECB gov. Lagarde told a parliamentary committee that the bank’s emergency measures would probably last until the middle of next year.

-Still, the Euro is in tailspin after Germany this morning announced a quartering of its seasonally adjusted trade surplus in April to €3.2 bn from €12.8 B in March.
+Still, the Euro is in tailspin after Germany this morning announced a quartering of its seasonally adjusted trade A trade balance that is positive as a result of income (exports on the national level) being greater... in April to €3.2 bn from €12.8 B in March.